Mark Chao: Career

 Chao once again reprised his role as Wu Yingxiong in Black & White: The Dawn of Justice (2014), the sequel to Black & White Episode I: The Dawn of Assault.

 He won the Best Actor award at the 16th Huading Awards for his performance.

 Chao was then cast to play Hu Bayi in Chronicles of the Ghostly Tribe (2015), adapted from the best-selling tomb raid novel series Ghost Blows Out the Light.
-The film, directed by Lu Chuan, was a hit at the box office but received mixed reviews in regard to its faithfulness to the novel.
-The following year, he starred in the Chinese-French film The Warriors Gate, directed by Matthias Hoene and filmed in English.
+The film, directed by Lu Chuan, was a box office hit but received mixed reviews regarding its faithfulness to the novel.
+The following year, he starred in the Chinese-French film The Warriors Gate, directed by Matthias Hoene.

 Chao made his return to television after 8 years in fantasy romance drama Eternal Love (2017).
 Though Chao's casting as the beautiful male lead was originally met with criticism, he eventually won praise for his acting.
-After the series aired, Mark experienced an explosive rise in popularity and increased film offers.
-Chao ranked 36th on Forbes China Celebrity 100 list in 2017.
+After the series aired, he experienced an explosive rise in popularity and increased film offers.

 In 2018, Chao starred in the romance film Till the End of the World, which was shot in Antarctica.
 He is also set to reprise his role in Detective Dee: The Four Heavenly Kings.
 The same year, Chao was cast in Lou Ye's period drama film Saturday Fiction.

-Chao is set to return to the small screen with the Chinese remake of South Korean television series Misaeng, titled Ordinary Glory.

 Personal life

+From 2009 to 2011, Chao dated his Black & White co-star Ning Chang.
+They did not acknowledge their relationship until 2014, when they promoted their film Black & White: The Dawn of Justice on talk show Kangsi Coming.